Official-Codaisseur-Graduate/Jobs-Board-Server/README.md

 - Sequelize

 ## Access
-Please ask your product owner for admin access to the  Codaisseur’s Huntr account or for a valid token.
+Go to the Official Codaisseur Graduate Github --> Projects --> Jobs Board --> Credentials.
+Here you will find the most recent token.
+If this token is not valid anymore, ask your product owner for admin access to the  Codaisseur’s Huntr account and then create a new token.
-Create a new token if you now have admin access.
+If you have no admin access to the Codaisseur Huntr ask your product owner for a valid token.
 Save the token as an “env” variable in your terminal:
 ```bash
 export token=<token>